newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/firm-engineer.md

 urlSlug: firm-engineer
 name: Obtain a Certificate of Authorization for Your Firm
 webflowName: "Engineering: Certificate of Authorization for Your Firm"
-issuingAgency: New Jersey Division of Consumer Affairs Board of Professional Engineers and Land Surveyors
+issuingAgency: NJ Division of Consumer Affairs
+additionalAgencyContext: Board of Professional Engineers and Land Surveyors
+licenseAgency: nj-consumer-affairs
 industryId: engineering
 callToActionText: Apply for My Certificate of Authorization
 callToActionLink: https://www.njconsumeraffairs.gov/pels/Pages/applications.aspx